tanaylab/SomeGraphs.jl/README.md

 flag that changes the layout of a graph showing a probability distribution function from horizontal to vertical; this affects almost every flag you pass to the Plotly objects as you need to rename all the X and Y related flags.

-Using Plotly allows us to create pretty much every type of graph we want, and has the advantage we can create a JSON representation of the graph which we can pass on to allow using this package from Python and R (e.g. in a Jupyter notebook).
+Using Plotly allows us to create pretty much every type of graph we want (though sometimes we needed to get "creative"), and has the advantage we can create a JSON representation of the graph which we can pass on to allow using this package from Python and R (e.g. in a Jupyter notebook).

 Choosing Plotly as the underlying graph rendering technology exposes us to some of its limitations, though.
-The most annoying ones are related to Plotly's lack of consideration to sizes of some graph elements, most importantly labels.
+The most annoying ones are related to Plotly's lack of consideration to sizes of some graph elements - basically everything ourtside the graph area proper.
 This means one has to manually specify margin sizes, legend positions, gaps between sub-graphs etc., which is tedious.
 Even worse, in most cases one needs to specify these in fractions of the overall graph size, which is an unnatural unit for most of these.

 While the overall architecture of the code here generalizes well, the functionality here is intentionally restricted to what we found useful for our applications.
 Likewise, the amount of customization of the graphs is intentionally limited.